plojyon/resolwe-bio-py/docs/tutorial-basics.rst

 Reads are one Data object and genome is another one.
 Alignment is done by creating a third Data.
 At the creation, one always needs to define the Process (``STAR``) and inputs (first and second Data).
-When the Data object is created, the platform automatically runs the given process with provided inputs and computes all inputs, outputs, and meta data.
+When the Data object is created, the server automatically runs the given process with provided inputs and computes all inputs, outputs, and meta data.

 Samples and Collections
 =======================

 Eventually, you will have many Data objects and want to organize them.
-Genialis Platform includes different structures to help you group Data objects:
+Genialis server includes different structures to help you group Data objects:
 :obj:`Sample<resdk.resources.Sample>` and
 :obj:`Collection<resdk.resources.Collection>`.